 Section 3: Ad Hoc Committees of the Faculty

-The Faculty Executive Committee may appoint ad hoc committees to research, study, and develop recommendations regarding an issue.
+The FEC may appoint ad hoc committees to research, study, and develop recommendations regarding an issue.
 An ad hoc committee shall consist of as many members as may be appropriate, plus a Chair.
-All members and the Chair shall serve only as long as the committee is constituted as determined by the Faculty Executive Committee.
+All members and the Chair shall serve only as long as the committee is constituted as determined by the FEC.

 A. The Faculty at large shall meet at least once annually after a call by the Chair.
 The notice shall be circulated at least one week prior to the meeting.

 B. The Faculty may meet at other times with at least two instructional days’ notice: